danielkrupinski/Inflame/README.md

 Run `Inflame.exe`/`Inflame64.exe` using following syntax:
 ```
-Inflame / Inflame64 [path to dll or dll name when in the same folder] [process ID]
+Inflame / Inflame64 [injection method - see below] [path to dll or dll name when in the same folder] [process ID]
 ```

+Available injection method options:

+* `-loadlibrary` - LoadLibraryA method
+* `-manual-map` - manual map method with thread hijacking

 Valid command should look like this one:
 ```
 Inflame test.dll 1024